Explained for Beginners

 Let’s access the Layers Panel and learn more about it…

 Let’s start off with making the Layers Panel visible.
-Then, we’ll review the many options within it.
+Then, we’ll review the many choices within it.

-The Layers Panel consists of many different options and hidden menus (with additional options).
+The Layers Panel consists of many different options and hidden menus (with additional choices).